FHV310 Participatory Approaches in Public Health Work

 FHV330 and FHV315.

 Implementation of a practical project.
-Mandatory activities are in addition group supervision and oral presentation of the project.
+The exam is a written report based on the practical project delivered in groups.
+Mandatory activities are in addition key lectures connected to the project work, group supervision and oral presentation.

-Assignment: The term paper (written project report) counts 100 %.
-Passed/not passed
+The term paper (written project report) counts 100%.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)